 • Selenium: In addition to vitamins, minerals play an important part in overall skin health.
 Selenium is once such mineral found in trace amounts in the body.
 You need only a small amount of selenium daily, and the typical diet should provide what's needed.
 To supplement your diet with selenium-rich foods, considered adding whole nuts, fish and poultry to the menu [source: WebMD].

-For more on how to keep your skin in great shape, see the links on the next page.
+For more on how to keep your skin in great shape, see the links below.